raspberrypilearning/durham-quiz/en/quiz1/question_3.md

 legend: Question 3 of 24
 ---

-This code sets the `world` variable to contain the text '☂🌧⚡'
+This code sets the `weather` variable to contain the text '☂☁❄'

 --- code ---
 ---
 language: python
 ---

-weather = '☂🌧⚡'
+weather = '☂☁❄'

 --- /code ---

-Which code correctly uses the `weather` variable and outputs `The forecast is` ☂🌧⚡?
+Which code correctly uses the `weather` variable and outputs `The forecast is` ☂☁❄?

 ![The output area from the editor with Hello ☂🌧⚡ showing.](images/quiz_3.png)